-For a week on one of the world’s most beautiful college campuses, the Kenyon Review Playwrights Conference immerses you in an intellectual experience that can be profound, both personally and professionally.
-Time to write, excellent instructors, personal feedback, inspiring colleagues—the Kenyon Review Playwrights Conference is an opportunity for transformation.
+For a week on one of the world’s most beautiful college campuses, the Kenyon Review Writer's Workshops immerse you in an intellectual experience that can be profound, both personally and professionally.
+Time to write, excellent instructors, personal feedback, inspiring colleagues—the Kenyon Review Writer's Workshops an opportunity for transformation.

-“The Kenyon Review’s long-range aspirations include development of programs that will promote writing across a broad range of genres and purposes, so the opportunity to bring on the well-established Kenyon institute program was a perfect opportunity for us,” commented David Lynn, the David Banks Editor of the Kenyon Review.
+This expansion allows the Kenyon Review to offer one of the largest and most diverse summer writing programs for adults and high school students in the country.
+David Lynn, the David Banks Editor of the Kenyon Review noted, “The Kenyon Review’s long-range aspirations include development of programs that promote writing across a broad range of genres and purposes, so the opportunity to bring on the well-established Kenyon Institute program was a perfect opportunity for us.”

 “Kenyon is known world-wide for its excellence in writing and literature because of the Kenyon Review’s seventy-five years of literary excellence,” said Kenyon President Sean Decatur.
 “Both the Review and the Institute have developed remarkable partnerships with leading authors and institutions that enrich the life of the College and extend its impact to high school students and adult audiences.”

 As a result of the hard work done by all sides during this merger, the Kenyon Review’s 2018 summer program offerings now include not only their genre-specific writing workshops, but also nature writing, spiritual writing, translation, hybrid, summer seminars and a playwrights conference.
 Registration for all Kenyon Review summer programs opens in January.
 More information is available on the Kenyon Review website.

 Registration for our 2018 programs will begin in January 2018July 7 — July 14